projf/isle/hardware/gfx/docs/earthrise.md

 ## Earthrise Command List

 Earthrise instructions are all 16 bits long.
-Earthrise reads instructions from dedicated memory using its own program counter.
-This command list memory has a 32-bit data interface to match CPU data width, so each Earthrise address contains two 16-bit instructions.
-The command list memory uses byte addressing to ensure consistency with CPU addressing.
+Earthrise reads instructions from dedicated memory using its own program counter for addressing.
+This command list memory has a 32-bit data interface to match the RISC-V CPU, so each Earthrise address contains two 16-bit instructions.
+The command list memory uses byte addressing for consistency with CPU addressing.

 Isle uses 4 KiB of dual-port bram for the Earthrise command list.
-The CPU uses one port while Earthrise reads instructions from the second port.
-With 4 KiB of memory and 16-bit instruction, Earthrise can execute up to 2048 instructions in one run.
+The CPU uses one port to read/write drawing instructions, while Earthrise reads instructions from the second port.
+With 4 KiB of memory and 16-bit instructions, Earthrise can execute up to 2048 instructions in one run.

+See [ercmd](../../mem/docs/ercmd.md) for details on the command list module.